omise/omise-dotnet/README.md

 # Getting started

 The core of the library is the **client** that contains services to call the APIs.
 To initialize the client, you need to have the API keys.
-Visit the [Omise Dashboard](https://dashboard.omise.co/test/api-keys) to obtain your API keys.
+Visit the [Opn Payments Dashboard](https://dashboard.omise.co/test/api-keys) to obtain your API keys.

 ```c#